Field of Dreams: MLB at Field of Dreams

+Television series proposal

-In August 2021, it was announced the film was being remade as a television series for Peacock.
-Michael Schur will write the series.
-In June 2022, it was revealed it was no longer moving forward at Peacock and Universal Television had begun shopping the project elsewhere.
+In August 2021, plans were announced to remake the film as a television series, produced by Lawrence Gordon and written by Michael Schur, for Peacock.
+In June 2022, it was revealed it was no longer moving forward as Peacock and Universal Television had begun shopping the project elsewhere.
+Chris Pratt had reportedly agreed to star in the series before dropping out, with the series said to have had a budget of $15 million per episode.